-If the actuarial present value of your pension benefit is \$5,000 or less, you may receive your benefit as a lump-sum payment.
-If the actuarial present value of your pension benefit is \$1,000 or less at the time you are eligible to receive payment, your benefit may be paid to you in a lump-sum payment.
-However, if the value of your benefit is more than \$1,000 but less than \$5,000, you must provide written consent before the lump-sum payment will be made.
+If the actuarial present value of your pension benefit is \$5,000 or less, but more than \$1,000, the Plan may distribute the benefit as a lump-sum payment to your individual retirement account.
+If the actuarial present value of your pension benefit is \$1,000 or less, the Plan may pay such benefit to you in a lump-sum payment, without either your consent or the consent of your spouse.